camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/bpmn/call-activities/call-activities.md

 It's recommended to disable the attribute `propagateAllChildVariables` or define output mappings if the call activity is in a parallel flow (e.g. when it is marked as [parallel multi-instance](../multi-instance/multi-instance.md#variable-mappings)).
 Otherwise, variables can be accidentally overridden when they are changed in the parallel flow.

-By default, all variables of the call activity scope are copied to the created process instance.
-This can be limited to copying only the local variables of the call activity, by setting the attribute `propagateAllParentVariables` to `false`.

-By disabling this attribute, variables existing at higher scopes are no longer copied.
-If the attribute `propagateAllParentVariables` is set (default: `true`), all variables are propagated to the child process instance.

 ## Additional resources

 ### XML representation